ehetherington/libtinylogger/guide/json-formatter.md

 targets.

 ### Quick-start configuration
-Edit the quick-start/config.h file to enable.
+Edit the quick-start/config.h file to enable/disable timezones.
 There are instructions in that file.

 ### autoconf configuration
-There is an option to the configure script to enable use of timezones in JSON output.
+There is an option to the configure script to enable/disable use of timezones in JSON output.
 In the top directory:

 ```
 $ autoreconf -i
-$ ./configure --enable-timezone
+$ ./configure --disable-timezone
 $ make
 ```
 ### JSON isoDateTime field with and without Olson timezone